 Despite its tremendous significance, understanding blastocyst development and implantation has proven to be a challenging endeavor.
-This is due to the fact that embryos are available in limited numbers and that this interaction with the uterus happens deep inside the womb, therefore is inaccessible and invisible.
-These limitations in working with IVF embryos and the uterus restrains the possibilities to perform, for example, complex genetic manipulations, biochemistry, as well as high throughput chemical or genetic screens that are at the heart of scientific and biomedical discoveries.
+This is because embryos are available in limited numbers and their interactions with the uterus happens deep inside the womb, therefore is inaccessible and invisible.
+These limitations in working with IVF embryos and the uterus restrain the possibilities to perform, for example, complex genetic manipulations, biochemistry, as well as high throughput chemical or genetic screens that are at the heart of scientific and biomedical discoveries.
 To overcome these challenges, our lab has previously developed a model of mouse blastocyst generated solely using stem cells, which we termed blastoid6.
 Mouse blastoids formed through the combination of cells from lines of mouse embryonic stem cells7 and mouse trophoblast stem cells8.
 When treated with a defined cocktail of growth factors and/or their modulators, these two stem cell types interact, which triggers their self-organization into structures that are remarkably similar to mouse blastocysts6,9,10.
-The mouse blastoids was the first complete model of the conceptus and, because it modeled the pre-implantation stage, we were able to transfer them in utero to study implantation.
-Blastoids are also a scalable and experimentally amenable platform to employ multimodal approaches such as complex genetic manipulations and high-throughput imaging in order to address scientific questions such as principles of embryonic/extraembryonic inductions and self-organization.
+The mouse blastoids was a first complete model of the conceptus and, because it modeled the pre-implantation stage, we were able to transfer them in utero to study implantation.
+No mice were formed from mouse blastoids until now but blastoids are a scalable and experimentally amenable platform to employ multimodal approaches such as complex genetic manipulations and high-throughput imaging in order to address scientific questions such as principles of embryonic/extraembryonic inductions and self-organization.

 2021: Many attempts to model human blastocysts.

-The mouse blastoids reported in 2018 triggered interest to form human blastoids.
-The potential clinical implications of such a human embryo model multiplied that enthusiasm.
+The mouse blastoids reported in 2018 triggered interest to form human blastoids and the potential clinical implications multiplied that enthusiasm.
 Till date, 6 groups independently proposed human blastocyst models, all of which were published in 2021.
-These 6 methods were developed using at least 4 different states of stem cells as a starting point, and 6 different culture conditions to tentatively trigger the formation of analogs of blastocyst lineages as well as their self-organization.
-The output with respect to the state of the cells that were generated, the level of adequacy with developmental time and sequence, and the efficiency of the formation of structure widely varied.
-Overall, establishing ways of evaluating the weight of the initial parameters, and defining criteria to assess the cells and structures that are formed will be essential.
-To our best of understanding, the initial cell state and the combination of molecules used to trigger blastoid formation are the two main parameters that, when combined, allow for modeling blastocyst development and forming the right cells.
+These 6 methods were developed using at least 4 different states of stem cells as a starting point, and 6 different culture conditions to tentatively trigger the formation of analogs of blastocyst lineages.
+The output with respect to the stage of the cells that were generated, the level of adequacy with developmental time and sequence, and the efficiency of the formation of structure widely varied.
+Overall, establishing ways of evaluating the weight of the initial experimental parameters and of defining criteria to assess the cells and structures that are formed will be essential.
+To our best of understanding, the initial cell state and the combination of molecules used to trigger blastoid formation are the two main parameters that, when combined, allow for modeling blastocyst development and forming the right cells reflecting the blastocyst stage.

 Currently, the most powerful way to perform end-point assessments is to combine single cell RNA sequencing (scRNA seq) data of the model with a reference map generated from various staged human embryos (pre-blastocyst, blastocyst, post-implantation stages).
+Having multiple stages, including the ones before and after the blastocyst stage, is essential to detect potential off-target cells.
 Fortunately, the last few years have been fruitful in generating high-quality datasets from human embryos including IVF pre-blastocyst and blastocysts11,12, IVF blastocysts further cultured in vitro for up to 14 days13, that mimic aspects of early post-implantation development.
 Moreover, a very recent study has created an invaluable scSeq dataset from a gastrulation human embryo (Carnegie stage 7)14.
-Overall, this provides an unprecedented opportunity to generate a high-quality reference meta-map from human embryos in order to evaluate blastocyst models.
+Overall, this provides an unprecedented opportunity to generate a high-quality reference meta-map from human embryos in order to evaluate embryo models.
 In the future, additional layers of readouts (e.g., ATAC seq, Bi-sulfite seq, etc.) would be useful to complement the analysis of the transcriptome alone.

 Our own attempt to form human blastoids.

-In our recent study1, we report the generation of human blastoids that, to the best of our knowledge, faithfully and efficiently recapitulate the sequence and the pace of human blastocyst development, and form blastocyst-like cells.
+In our study1, we report the generation of human blastoids that, to the best of our knowledge, faithfully and efficiently recapitulate key features of blastocyst development: the sequence and the pace of lineage specification and morphogenesis, which results in the formation of blastocyst-like cells.
 We measured 97% of blastocyst-like cells based on criterias that we think should be challenged, fine-tuned, and complemented.
 This reliability in modeling blastocyst development allowed us to subsequently model several aspects of implantation using endometrial organoids.
-Here we describe the initial cell state and combination of molecules triggering the formation of faithful blastoids, and the end-point criteria that we think are valid to evaluate such models of the human blastocyst.
+Here we describe the initial cell state and combination of molecules triggering the formation of blastoids, and the end-point criteria that we think are valid to evaluate such models. the human blastocyst.